bluwy/publint/CONTRIBUTING.md

 It has a `packfix` command (`pnpm packfix`) which packages up fixtures from [pkg/tests/fixtures](./pkg/tests/fixtures).
 Once packed, when running the dev server, you can search for the fixture name, e.g. `publint-test-1`, and it'll load the package locally.
 This can be used for quick testing.

-The `packfix` command also copies over the analysis results if ran below.

 ### analysis

 The `analysis` workspace contains a simple `index.js` script that runs `publint` on popular npm packages.
 Run `pnpm start` to run the script to compute the results.
 The downloaded package tarballs and results are cached in the `cache` directory, so subsequent runs are faster.
+The results are written to `cache/_results.json` and also loaded by the site locally.

 The `pnpm gist` command uploads and stores the results to a [GitHub gist](https://gist.github.com/bluwy/64b0c283d8f0f3f8a8f4eea03c75a3b8).
 It is then proxied and served by https://publint.dev/analysis.json.
 This is automated to run on CI and by me ([@bluwy](https://github.com/bluwy)) only.